 Longstanding Questions about DMT

-In 1997, Alexander and Ann Shulgin published their groundbreaking research on the group of psychoactive drugs known as tryptamines in a book titled TiHKAL.1 In TiHKAL, Dr. Shulgin studied about 50 tryptamine derivatives, including many psilocybin derivatives.
-Through these studies, he published the first syntheses for many previously unknown tryptamine molecules.
-He also (bravely) published anecdotal reports on the effects of these molecules had on him.
-Shulgin laid the groundwork for elucidating the structure-activity relationship within this class of molecules.
+In 1997, Alexander and Ann Shulgin published their groundbreaking research on the group of psychoactive drugs known as tryptamines in a book titled TiHKAL: The Continuation.1 In TiHKAL, the Shulgin’s studied about 50 tryptamine derivatives, including many psilocybin derivatives.
+Through these studies, they published the first syntheses for many previously unknown tryptamine molecules.
+They also (bravely) published anecdotal reports on the effects of these molecules had on them.
+The Shulgin’s laid the groundwork for elucidating the structure-activity relationship within this class of molecules.

-Despite Shulgin’s pioneering work in this area, he was never able to understand why DMT was never found in magic mushrooms:
+Despite their pioneering work in this area, the Shulgin’s were never able to understand why DMT was never found in magic mushrooms.
+As they stated in TiHKAL:

 Until recently, this was a curious problem because tryptamine molecules are abundant in nature — yet two important and structurally similar analogs could never be found in the same place at the same time.